 'Unqualified' by Anna Faris

-Under different circumstances, Anna Faris's candid memoir might not have made it onto my celebrity reading radar, but her recent split from husband Chris Pratt makes the book more interesting than ever.
+Anna Faris's candid memoir might not have made it onto my celebrity reading radar, but her recent split from husband Chris Pratt makes the book more interesting than ever.
 In Unqualified, the actress and mother talks openly and honestly about her relationship with her ex, the way fame influences romance, what its like to raise a child in Hollywood, and more.
 Silly and equally sincere, this book is a fascinating look at fame through the eyes of someone who feels like your best friend.
+Click here to buy.

 'The Last Black Unicorn' by Tiffany Haddish (Dec.
 5, 2017; Gallery Books)

-If you've seen Girls Trip, you already know Tiffany Haddish is laugh-out-loud funny.
+Girls Trip, you already know Tiffany Haddish is laugh-out-loud funny.
 In her first book, out in December, she dishes up more of her signature humor in a series of personal stories about her childhood growing up in South Central Los Angeles, her life as famous comedian, and everything that came in between — including her days spent making money as the paid school mascot and as a Bar Mitzvah hype girl.
+Click here to buy.